 (a) If the Registrar becomes aware that a Suspension Event or Termination Event has or may have occurred in respect of the Subscriber and believes that it is necessary to take urgent action to protect the operation, security, integrity or stability of the SPEAR ELN, the Registrar may immediately suspend or terminate, the Subscriber without first providing a Show Cause Notice under paragraph 3.1.

-(b) However, the Registrar must then issue to the Subscriber a “Show Cause Notice” within 15 Business Days.
-A “Show Cause Notice” must:
+(b) However, the Registrar must then issue to the Subscriber a Show Cause Notice within 15 Business Days.
+A Show Cause Notice must:

 (i) be in writing; and